ejsmith/ConcordServicing/README.md

 - [x] Sample data created locally when no data exists
 - [ ] Service bus pattern for handling messages out of process
   - [ ] Queue job handling
-  - [ ] Ability to run in process locally
+  - [ ] Ability to run queues in process locally
   - [ ] Persisted to SQL Server for durability
   - [ ] Can scale out to multiple app instances while running in proc
   - [ ] Can be run out of process and be scaled separately